 Kashrut is a critical part of religious observance for many, and a cultural heritage for many more.
 Slifka Dining runs out of the Lindenbaum Kosher Kitchen, a dining facility that provides kosher food for breakfast, lunch and dinner during the academic year.
 All of our meals and services are held inside Kikar Shusterman, our main dining area that houses our kitchens and dining space.
 Kikar Shusterman is under the supervision of Star K.

 Slifka Center is home to our rabbis and clergy team, all of whom provide counseling and learning opportunities – individually, in small groups, and in classroom settings.
 They are also happy to just have coffee or tea and a chat.
 For more information take a look at our Staff page.

 Slifka Center maintains the Downtown Eruv, enriching our community on Shabbat and other holidays by making our Center more easily accessible to students living on campus and in nearby neighborhoods.
 However, upkeep of the eruv is a significant annual cost to the Center and your support is appreciated.

 Other Halachic Concerns

 Yale University has a variety of options available to help those with specific religious needs achieve comfort in their day to day life, but individuals must take responsibility for working with their college or department to negotiate their individual needs and accommodations.
 The University administration is able to resolve most basic questions and requests.
-Slifka Center Rabbis are available if necessary to provide advice.
+One of Slifka’s rabbis, Rav Alex Ozar, is available if you are looking for personal advice.